stefanpearson/codename_velociraptor/readme.md

 ### Semantics and accessibility

 Avoid '`div` soup' and always use appropriate semantic elements for the benefit of accessibility and native functionality.
-If in doubt, use [HTML5 doctor](http://html5doctor.com).
+If in doubt, use [HTML5 doctor](http://html5doctor.com) as a reference.

 Your markup should be semantically constructed and coherent, even if the presentation requires something to appear separate.
-If you are relying on styles or scripting for content to become understandable, then it is no longer semantic, portable or accessible.
+If you are relying on styles or scripting for content to become understandable, then it is no longer portable or accessible.

 For example, a visual shows a tabbed UI, which could be implemented using: